tinferrer/cpi_cctest/README.md

 	```

-# Coarsely flush jre(it was jre.tar.gz) to normal work
+# Coarsely flush jre(it was jre.tar.gz) to normal world
 copy jre to ```/bin/jre``` using ```common.mk```
 ```
 @if [ -e $(JRE_PATH)/jre ]; then \